A geometric investigation of a certain subclass of univalent functions: Declarations

 \section{Declarations}

-{\bf Acknowledgment:} The work of the second author is supported by University Grants Commission (IN) fellowship (No. F. 44 - 1/2018 (SA - III)).
-The authors like to thank the anonymous reviewers and and the editing team for their valuable suggestions towards the improvement of the paper.\\ {\bf Conflict of Interest:} The authors declare that there are no conflicts of interest regarding the publication of this paper.\\ {\bf Availability of data and materials:} Not applicable.
+{\bf Acknowledgment:} The work of the first author is supported by University Grants Commission (IN) fellowship (No. F. 44 - 1/2018 (SA - III)).\\ {\bf Conflict of Interest:} The authors declare that there are no conflicts of interest regarding the publication of this paper.\\ {\bf Availability of data and materials:} Not applicable.